 Reading with first graders is such fun!
-You most likely have your tried-and-true first-grade favorites, but how can you resist updating your classroom library when so many amazing new titles are hitting the shelves?
-Here are 50+ of our favorite first-grade books you might not have yet.
+You most likely have your tried-and-true first-grade books, but how can you resist updating your classroom library when so many amazing new titles are hitting the shelves?
+Here are 60 of our favorite first-grade books you might not have yet.

 Just a heads up, WeAreTeachers may collect a share of sales from the links on this page.
 We only recommend items our team loves!